anothertechs/anothertechs/src/blogs/programming/neural-network/resnet/index.md

 ![ResNet Architecture](./resnet-arch.webp)

-In the above diagram first we take input image which consists 3 channel(RGB) passed it to convolution layer of _kernel_size_ = 3 and get 64 channel ouput.
+In the above diagram first we take input image which consists 3 channel(RGB) passed it to Convolutional layer of _kernel_size_ = 3 and get 64 channel ouput.
-The convolution block between the curved arrow represent a _Residual Block_ which will consists of: convolution layer -> Batch Normalization -> ReLU activation -> convolution layer.
+The Convolutional block between the curved arrow represent a _Residual Block_ which will consists of:
+Convolutional layer -> Batch Normalization -> ReLU activation -> Convolutional layer.

 Ouput of these rediual block is than added to the initial input(i.e x) of residual block.After adding the ouput is than passed to ReLU activation function for next layer.